ecluse:ecluse-core

 Internal guts of the serve pipeline (Ecluse.Core.Server.Pipeline), exposed for tests without widening that module's two-handler public API -- the .Internal convention, as Ecluse.Core.Credential.Refresh.Internal uses.
 Importing it opts out of the public module's stability promise.

-It holds the operator-facing warning helpers for two bad-upstream conditions the response-bound guards leave silent -- an upstream whose body does not decode into a usable packument (logDecodeFailure), and one whose packument self-reports a name for a different package (logNameMismatch) -- each surfaced at a WarningS through the ambient katip context before the contribution degrades.
+It holds the operator-facing warning helpers for the bad-upstream and misconfiguration conditions the response-bound guards leave silent -- an upstream whose body does not decode into a usable packument (logDecodeFailure), one whose packument self-reports a name for a different package (logNameMismatch), a mount whose configured base URL cannot be formed into a request (logUpstreamUnformable), and an upstream the transport could not reach (logUpstreamUnreachable) -- each surfaced at a WarningS through the ambient katip context before the contribution degrades.
 The conditions themselves are classified on the serve path as a typed MetadataError; this module only renders their warning lines.
 Alongside them sit the pure integrity-floor admission and the metric-label projections the serve path records.

 Synopsis